Team-Optix-3749/Optix-Blog/_posts/2022-10-25-electrical-five.md

 ---

 # Meeting Notes
-- Started certifications!
-People got certified in crimping and soldering!
+- More certifications!
-- Delayed board design to next meeting
+- We'll be starting project briefs tomorrow (Wednesday)

 ## Homework
 - Please be prepared for certification and review board design should it be necessary!